Lancelet: Phylogeny and taxonomy

-The Cephalochordata were traditionally seen as the sister lineage to the vertebrates; in turn, these two groups together (sometimes called Notochordata) were considered the sister group to the Tunicata (also called Urochordata and including sea squirts).
-Consistent with this view, at least 10 morphological features are shared by lancelets and vertebrates, but not tunicates.
+The lancelets were traditionally seen as the sister lineage to the vertebrates; in turn, these two groups together (sometimes called Notochordata) were considered the sister group to the Tunicata (also called Urochordata and including sea squirts).
+Consistent with this view, at least ten morphological features are shared by lancelets and vertebrates, but not tunicates.
 Newer research suggests this pattern of evolutionary relationship is incorrect.
 Extensive molecular phylogenetic analysis has shown convincingly that the Cephalochordata is the most basal subphylum of the chordates, with tunicates being the sister group of the vertebrates.
 This revised phylogeny of chordates suggests that tunicates have secondarily lost some of the morphological characters that were formerly considered to be synapomorphies (shared, derived characters) of vertebrates and lancelets.
+Lancelets have turned out to be among the most genetically diverse animals sequenced to date, due to high rates of genetic changes like exon shuffling and domain combination.

-Among the three extant (living) genera, Asymmetron is basal and it is placed in its own family.
-Genetic studies have come to separate conclusions on their divergence, with some suggesting that Asymmetron diverged from other lancelets more than 100 million years ago and others (with higher statistic support) that it occurred about 42 million years ago.
-The two remaining genera, Branchiostoma and Epigonichthys diverged from each other about 36 million years ago.
+Among the three extant (living) genera, Asymmetron is basal.
+Molecular clock studies have come to different conclusions on their divergence, with some suggesting that Asymmetron diverged from other lancelets more than 100 million years ago while others have suggested that it occurred about 46 million years ago.
+According to the younger estimation, Branchiostoma and Epigonichthys have been estimated to have diverged from each other about 38.3 million years ago.
 Despite this deep separation, hybrids between Asymmetron lucayanum and Branchiostoma floridae are viable (among the deepest split species known to be able to produce such hybrids).

-The following are the species recognised by ITIS.
+The following are the species recognised by WoRMS.
 Other sources recognize about thirty species.
 It is likely that currently unrecognized cryptic species remain.